I’m Pat McClendon, RN, MSN, DNP

 Allowing natural death, Self-healing, Nursing/Nurses

 … and the thread that runs through them

 — humanizing care

 Death and dying are not medical events.
 They are much more.
 Death is a sacred event.
 To me, attending to the dying is the deepest of human caring experiences.
 As a nurse in the healthcare system, it is difficult to create a soothing environment for people at end of life.

 The doula practice humanizes death and dying, and responds to the yearning of so many for a personal, natural, and sacred path.
-As a death doula, I help people create their unique path.
+As a death doula, I help people create life closure and their unique path.